 There are some email servicing products out there that allow you to use their service for free.
 But you will have a limited number of subscribers and start paying when your subscribers exceed the limit.

 If you are on a tight budget, I recommend trying Mailerlite that allows you to use the platform for free if you have less than 1000 subscribers.

 You can only start paying for the service after your number of subscribers grow above 1000.
 Since you are just starting, you probably wouldn’t have more than 1000 subscribers so you can rock this service for free.

-Offer them a valuable stuff for free, and you will find them on your list in no time.
+Offer them a valuable stuff for free and give them so much value to make them remain on your list.